panzerdragoonlegacy/website/PRODUCTION.md

    `sudo ufw allow OpenSSH`

+3. Enable ports 80 and 443 for the web application:

+  `sudo ufw allow 80`

+  `sudo ufw allow 443`

 3. Enable to Firewall

    `sudo ufw enable`

-4. Check that SSH connections are allowed:
+4. Check that SSH connections and port 80 and 443 are allowed:

    `sudo ufw status`